vs Python

 def log(*args, **kwargs): ... # variadic

-Downside No default parameter values means wrapper overloads must be written by hand.
-No keyword arguments means callers of functions with many parameters must remember the correct order.
-No *args or **kwargs means variadic dispatch must be handled with a vector parameter.
-Python's flexible argument syntax is one of its most ergonomic features, enabling clean APIs, decorator patterns, and configuration-driven code that is awkward to express in loft.
+Downside No *args or **kwargs — variadic dispatch must use a vector parameter.
+Python's flexible argument syntax also enables decorator patterns and configuration-driven code that is harder to express in loft.

 13. Ecosystem — minimal standard library